mountainMath/doodles/content/posts/2019-04-15-vsb-x-boundary.markdown

 We have overlaid the catchment areas, which gives some indication which schools are struggling to attract students, and which are turning students away.
 To better understand why VSB had such a hard time dealing with areas experience student growth like Yaletown or Olympic Village, it's instructional to take a closer look at one example.

 ## UBC schools, a case study
 I am most familiar with the schools near UBC, since that's where my son goes.
-A little under five years ago Norma Rose Point opened, relleving a lot of the pressures on University Hill Elementary and Secondary schools.
+A little under five years ago Norma Rose Point opened, relieving a lot of the pressures on University Hill Elementary and Secondary schools.
 At the time, University Hill Elementary was reduced from K-7 to K-5, leading to lots of changes at the school from letting go of teachers to removal of portables that housed an after-school program.
 This was done based on enrolment projections done at the time.
 Past summer, four years after the downsizing of the school to K-5, the VSB board voted to change UHill Elementary back to K-7, based on the current enrolment realities.
 At the same time, the board also voted to postpone plans for the South Campus elementary school for at least a couple of years.

 <img src="/images/uhill_study_area.png" width="50%" style="float:right;padding:5px;border:1px black solid;margin:5px;"/>
 The enrolment and capacity situation is summed up in the [Long Range Facilities Plan](https://www.vsb.bc.ca/District/Planning_and_Facilities/Long_Range_Facilities_Plan/Documents/sbfile/190225/LRFP-draft-feb25.pdf) on page 64 and following.